Turtle Facts for Kids (Shells, Habitats, and Life Cycles)

 • Turtles have been on Earth for about 260 million years, making them older than dinosaurs.

-• Despite their hard shell, a turtle’s shell has nerve endings and is sensitive to touch.
+• Despite its hard shell, a turtle’s shell has nerve endings and is sensitive to touch.
 They can feel every scratch and vibration.

 • The gender of turtles depends on the temperature of their eggs.
 Warmer eggs become females, while cooler eggs become males.